MaloLM/file-names-normalizer/README.md

 ## Overview

-This project contains a Bash script designed for renaming files in a directory in a standardized way, that you can configure.
+This project contains a Bash script designed for renaming files and directory names in a given directory in a standardized way, that you can configure.

-It works across different operating systems (macOS and Linux) and modifies file names by performing enabled rules inside the script.
+It works across different operating systems (macOS and Linux) and modifies file and directory names by performing enabled rules inside the script.

 ## Demonstration